lumen-oss/lumen-oss.github.io/docs/tutorial/06-testing.md

 :::info Testing Framework
 In Lua, testing is primarily done using the [`busted`](https://github.com/lunarmodules/busted) testing framework.
-`rocks` takes care of installing `busted` for you when running tests!
+`lux` takes care of installing `busted` for you when running tests!
 :::

 ## Restructuring Our Project